cdapio/cdap/cdap-docs/introduction/source/index.rst

    * - **Current Approach**
      - - Navigate to the resource manager UI
-       - Find the Wise.WiseFlow on UI
+       - Find the *Wise.WiseFlow* on UI
-       - Click to the see application logs
+       - Click to see application logs
        - Find all the node managers for the application containers
        - Navigate to all the containers in separate tabs
        - Click on container logs